Governor (United States): Role and powers

 In all states, the governor is directly elected, and in most cases has considerable practical powers, though this may be moderated by the state legislature and in some cases by other elected executive officials.
 In the five extant U.S. territories, all governors are now directly elected as well, though in the past many territorial governors were historically appointed by the President of the United States.
 Governors can veto state bills, and in all but seven states they have the power of the line-item veto on appropriations bills (a power the President does not have).
 In some cases legislatures can override a gubernatorial veto by a two-thirds vote, in others by three-fifths.

 In Alabama, Indiana, Kentucky, and Tennessee, the governor's veto can be overridden by a simple majority vote.
 In Arkansas, a gubernatorial veto may be overridden by an absolute majority.
 The governor of North Carolina had no veto power until a 1996 referendum.
-In 47 of the 50 states, whenever there is a vacancy of one of the state's U.S. Senate seats, that state's governor has the power to appoint someone to fill the vacancy until a special election is held; the governors of Oregon, Alaska, and Wisconsin do not have this power.
+In 46 of the 50 states, whenever there is a vacancy of one of the state's U.S. Senate seats, that state's governor has the power to appoint someone to fill the vacancy until a special election is held; the governors of Kentucky, Rhode Island, North Dakota, and Wisconsin do not have this power.

 A state governor may give an annual State of the State address in order to satisfy a constitutional stipulation that a governor must report annually (or in older constitutions described as being "from time to time") on the state or condition of the state.
 Governors of states may also perform ceremonial roles, such as greeting dignitaries, conferring state decorations, issuing symbolic proclamations or attending the state fair.
 The governor may also have an official residence (see Governor's Mansion).